D4nk0St0rM/android_alternatives/README.md

-# android_alternatives
+## android alternatives

-Privacy driving choices for other Andorid ROMs
+#### Privacy driven choices for alternatives to Android stock on Google Pixel Phones